Maya Hero Twins: In word and image

-After being invited to Xibalba by One-Death and Seven-Death, the Lords of the Underworld, to a game of Pok Ta Pok, a Maya Ballgame, Hun Hunahpu (lit.
-One-Hunahpu) and Vucub Hunahpu (lit.
-Seven-Hunahpu) were defeated and executed as a result.
+After being invited to Xibalba, the underworld, by One Death and Seven Death, the Lords of Xibalba, to a game of Pok Ta Pok, the Mesoamerican ballgame, Hun Hunahpu ('One Hunahpu') and Wucub Hunahpu ('Seven Hunahpu') were defeated and executed as a result.
 Hun-Hunahpu's head was put in a tree.
 When Blood Moon, the daughter of Blood Gatherer, one of the Lords of the Underworld, passes by the tree, his head speaks to her and then impregnates her with his spittle.
-Her father finds out that she is pregnant and convenes with One-Death and Seven-Death.
+Her father finds out that she is pregnant and convenes with One Death and Seven Death.
 They decide that if Blood Moon is not willing to tell them who the father is, she should be killed.
 Blood Moon truthfully answers that she has not slept with anyone, which is taken as a lie because she is visibly pregnant.
 Thus, they order their Owl Messengers to kill her and bring back her heart as proof.

 Blood Moon then tells the owls the truth and they agree to spare her.
-They create a faux heart out of red tree sap which they bring back to the Lords of the Underworld.
+They create a faux heart out of red tree sap, which they bring back to the Lords of the Xibalba.
 The owls then show her the way to the world above.
-Here she goes to the house of Xmucane, the mother of Hun Hunahpu and Vucub Hunahpu, who lives with One-Monkey and One-Artisan, the firstborn children of Hun Hunahpu, which he conceived with Egret Woman.
+Here she goes to the house of Xmucane, the mother of Hun Hunahpu and Vucub Hunahpu, who lives with One-Monkey and One-Artisan, the firstborn children of Hun Hunahpu, whom he conceived with Egret Woman.
 Blood Moon tells Xmucane she is pregnant with her grandchildren.
 Xmucane at first does not believe her and orders her—as a trial—to pick a big netful of corn ears from the garden of One-Monkey and One-Artisan.
 When Blood Moon arrives in the garden, however, there is only one maize plant.
-She calls upon the Guardians of Food and the corn plant magically produces enough ears to fill the net.
+She calls upon the Guardians of Food, and the corn plant magically produces enough ears to fill the net.

 Xmucane now recognizes that Blood Moon is telling the truth.
 She later gives birth to the children, Hunahpu and Xbalanque.
 The sons—or 'Twins'—grow up to avenge their father, and after many trials, finally defeated the lords of the Underworld in a ballgame.
 The Popol Vuh features other episodes involving the Twins as well (see below), including the destruction of a pretentious bird demon, Vucub Caquix, and of his two demonic sons.
-The Twins also turned their half-brothers into the howler monkey gods, who were the patrons of artists and scribes.
+The Twins also turned their half-brothers into the howler monkey gods, patrons of artists and scribes.
 The Twins were finally transformed into sun and moon, signaling the beginning of a new age.
-The Qʼeqchiʼ myth of Sun and Moon, where Xbalanque is hunting for deer (a metaphor for making captives, deer is son of the Earth Deity as well), and capturing the daughter of the Earth Deity.
+The Qʼeqchiʼ myth of Sun and Moon, where Xbalanque is hunting for deer (a metaphor for taking captives, the deer is the child of the Earth Deity), and capturing the daughter of the Earth Deity.
 In these cases, Hunahpu has no role to play.